-- Secret Codes (2.5 in text)-this topic is challenging. - Irrational numbers (2.6 in text) - Real numbers (2.7 in text) - Infinity in Geometric Objects (3.5 in text) - Art Gallery problem (4.2 in text) - Symmetry, Frieze patterns or Penrose tilings (4.4 in text) - Non-Euclidean Geometry (4.6 in text) - Knots and Links (5.4 in text) - Fixed points and why there are places on opposite sides of earth with same temperature (5.5 in text) - Julia and Mandelbrot sets (6.4 in text) - Fractal dimension (6.6 in text) - Statistics and Chance (talk to me) - Other types of number systems-Mayan, Babylonian, etc (I can provide some sources for this.
-This is a good topic for future elementary school teachers.) - The artwork of Escher and geometry (symmetry 4.4, hyperbolic geometry 4.6) - Other topics relating math and art.
-Mathematics and art is the theme of Math Awareness Month this year. - The Fibonacci sequence and/or golden ratio in music. - Other proofs of the Pythagorean Theorem. - Report on a topic in one of the following books (available in the library): - Innumeracy by John Allen Paulos (about mathematical illiteracy and its consequences)
+- Secret Codes (§2.5 in text)-this topic is challenging. - Irrational numbers (§2.6 in text) - Real numbers (§2.7 in text) - Infinity in Geometric Objects (§3.5 in text) - Art Gallery problem (§4.2 in text) - Symmetry, Frieze patterns or Penrose tilings (§4.4 in text) - Non-Euclidean Geometry (§4.6 in text) - Knots and Links (§5.4 in text) - Fixed points and why there are places on opposite sides of earth with same temperature (§5.5 in text) - Julia and Mandelbrot sets (§6.4 in text) - Fractal dimension (§6.6 in text) - Probability and expected value (§7.4, §7.5 in text) - Other types of number systems-Mayan, Babylonian, etc. including non-base 10 systems - Other calendar systems -Julian vs. Gregorian, Jewish and Islamic, Mayan, etc. -conversions to our system - The role of the Platonic Solids in Plato's philosophy - The Archimedean (or semiregular) solids - the regular star polyhedra (Kepler-Poinsot polyhedra) - The artwork of Escher and geometry (symmetry §4.4, hyperbolic geometry §4.6) - the Alhambra and other use of symmetric patterns in Islamic art - Other topics relating math and art or architecture. - mathematics of musical scales (equal temperament vs. just temperament, etc.) - symmetry in J.S.
+Bach's Musical Offering or other musical works

-- Godel, Escher, Bach: an eternal golden braid by Douglas Hofstadter - What is Mathematics? by Courant and Robbins - The Mathematical Experience by Phillip Davis, et. al. - The Shape of Space by Jeffrey Weeks - The Knot Book by Colin Adams - Read and report on mathematics in the Tom Stoppard play Arcadia. - Voting Theory - Fair division (how to cut a cake so everyone is happy) - Euler circuits (and mail delivery or snow removal) - Other topics are welcome, but you should run it by me first.
+- Juggling patterns - Report on a topic in one of the following books (available in the library): - Innumeracy by John Allen Paulos (about mathematical illiteracy and its consequences) - Godel, Escher, Bach: an eternal golden braid by Douglas Hofstadter - What is Mathematics? by Courant and Robbins - The Mathematical Experience by Phillip Davis, et. al. - The Shape of Space by Jeffrey Weeks - The Knot Book by Colin Adams - Read and report on mathematics in the Tom Stoppard play Arcadia, or another play with mathematical themes. - Voting Theory - Fair division (how to cut a cake so everyone is happy) - Euler circuits (and mail delivery or snow removal) - Other topics are welcome, but you should run it by me first.

-What is Expected: You or you and your partner will write a three to four page report (double spaced, typed) and create a poster describing the new mathematics that you learned.
+What is Expected: You and your partner will write a three to four page report (double spaced, typed) and create a poster describing the new mathematics that you learned.
 You may want to include examples.
 Be careful not to rewrite what you read.
 You need to write what you learned in your own language, and write in a self-contained way.
 If you are exploring a topic in the text, you may want to explore some of the homework problems, and possibly write up their solutions in your report.
 In addition to your report, you should include a brief personal statement (about a paragraph) from each author, indicating how the author felt during the project (frustration, triumph, indifference, etc.).
 No mathematical content is necessary for the personal statements.